LS4GAN/benchmarking/README.md

 ### U-GAT-IT
 U-GAT-IT hard coded a lot of parameters, and hence the train and test commands are extremely simple.
 U-GAT-IT provided pretrained model for the selfie2anime dataset but it was in TensorFlow.
 And the zip file is also corrupted.
 But, fastjar can extract it using the following command :
-> `fastjar -v -v -v -x -f ~/Downloads/100_epoch_selfie2anime_checkpoint.zip`
+> `fastjar -v -v -v -x -f ~/Downloads/100_epoch_selfie2anime_checkpoint.zip` We provide train and test commands for the gender and glasses dataset [here](https://github.com/LS4GAN/benchmarking/blob/main/U-GAT-IT/commands.md).

+Since U-GAT-IT hard-coded the preprocessing part didn't provide individual control to width and height.
+In the train phase, U-GAT-IT first resizes the image to have a size 286 x 286 (and hence mess up the aspect ratio for non-squared images) and takes a random crop of 256 x256.
+In the testing phase, it resizes the image to 256 x 256.
+U-GAT-IT also output more than just the translated images.
+In order to pick up only the translated image and restore its aspect ratio, we have to process the U-GAT-IT's test output using this [script](https://github.com/LS4GAN/benchmarking/blob/main/U-GAT-IT/process_ugatit.py).
+The script does the following:
+- take the fifth image in the image stack (`image.crop(left=0, top=4 * 256, right=256, bottom=5 * 256`);
+- resize back to ratio (`image.resize(256, 314)`);
+- take the center crop (`image.crop(left=0, top=(314 - 256) / 2, right=256, bottom=(314 + 256) / 2)`).

 ## Test outputs
 Links to raw and processed [test output]: